Toadsta/victoriataylor.xyz/README.md

 ## Credits

-All the code in this repo is my own unless stated otherwise, however I have taken design cues from Windows 3.1 and heavily inspired by the website https://teethy.ca
+All the code in this repo is my own unless stated otherwise, I have taken the design from Mac OS Cheetah and was inspired by the website https://teethy.ca